Wake Up Dead Man: Christian faith vs. Religious wolves

 I don’t recall an explanation, but instead, an implied reason: As an unexpected answer to Jud’s prayer.

-Blanc’s goal may be to solve the crime and to keep an innocent man out of jail, but there might be something even bigger unfolding.
+Blanc’s goal may be to solve the crime and to keep an innocent man out of jail, but there might be something bigger unfolding here.

 Msgr.
 Jefferson Wicks (Josh Brolin) in Wake Up Dead Man: A Knives Out Mystery (Netflix, 2025).